buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Any creature in the area where you conjured the pit must make a Reflex Saving Throw to jump to safety in the nearest open space.
 Additionally, the edges of the pit are sloped, and any creature ending its turn in a square adjacent to the pit must make a Reflex Saving Throw with a +2 bonus to avoid falling in.

 Creatures that fall into the pit take normal falling damage.
 The smooth rocky walls of the pit have DC 25 to Climb.
-When the spell's duration ends, creatures inside the hole rise with the bottom of the pit until they are standing on the surface over the course of a single round.
+When the spell' \*\*s duration ends, creatures inside the hole rise with the bottom of the pit until they are standing on the surface over the course of a single round.

-**For each Magic Critical Success** obtained in the Magic Check, you double the pit's depth or widen it by 1 meter.
+**For each Magic Critical Success** obtained in the Magic Check, you double the pit' \*\*s depth or widen it by 1 meter.

 ### Create or Destroy Water